bright/new-www/content/blog/10-most-common-psychological-games-at-work.md

 ## **what can you do with it?**

 ## **summary**

 Our life is full of nonobjective facts, in fact it is full of beliefs which are not true.
-We use these beliefs to interprets the reality around us.
-You have to be aware that when one thought appears in your mind and you believe it to be true - it becomes a belief.
-This belief will affect your behaviour and you will be acting in such a way to make this belief true.
-By doing so, you are proving (and you want to prove) yourself you are right.
+We use these beliefs to interpret the reality around us. **You have to be aware that when one thought appears in your mind and you believe it to be true - it becomes a belief.
+This belief will affect your behaviour and you will be acting in such a way to make this belief true.** By doing so, you are proving yourself you are right.
 When you accept one belief as true, you will be doing everything to make it true.

-It's important to recognize that playing the blame game is generally connected with our beliefs, it is unproductive and can harm relationships, personal growth, and problem-solving.
-Healthy communication, self-reflection, and accountability are better ways to address issues and conflicts than putting masks.
+It's important to recognize that playing the blame game is generally connected with our beliefs, it is unproductive and can harm relationships, personal growth, and problem-solving. **Healthy communication, self-reflection, and accountability are better ways to address issues and conflicts than putting masks.**

-And how about your - have your ver thought which games you are playing at work or in your private life?
-Is it really worth it? :)
+And how about you - have your ever thought which games you are playing at work or in your private life?
+Is it really worth it? 🙂